AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/headless-journey/model-your-content.md

 O AEM usa Fragmentos de conteúdo para fornecer as estruturas necessárias para a entrega sem cabeçalho do conteúdo aos seus aplicativos.

-A estrutura do seu modelo de dados é:
+A estrutura do modelo de conteúdo é:

 * realizado pela definição do modelo de fragmento de conteúdo,
 * usado como base dos Fragmentos de conteúdo usados para a geração de conteúdo.